jp1884/techvolution-vegas-baby/xx_Why Cant Dreams Be Memories/stories.md

 - he has to pry more, what's wrong with you, and you.

-The teenage girl, with mild frustration.
-"Please stop.
-I didn't come here to talk to you."

-Words are great but it can be hard to communicate everything with words.
-Sometimes a look, a view, an emotion can't be put into words.
+Words are great but not perfect.
+Sometimes our thoughts can't be put into words.

-Every other life form makes do of course.
+Most every other life form doesn't even use words.
 Take ants.
-They don't have vocal cords and they're nearly blind so they only communicate using chemicals called pheromones.
+They don't have vocal cords and are nearly blind.
+Ants communicate using chemicals called pheromones.

-Whenever you see ants moving, builder, hunting like they're one unit, it's all coordinated with massive amount of pheromones.
-Ants respond to these chemicals like an addict.
+Whenever you see an huge ants hunting or building a nest, all that communication happens with these pheromones.
 They have no choice but to respond to commands from the colony.

 I'm not wasting your time here.
 I mention this for a reason.
-Because anytime a person is getting out of line, humans respond by sending out signals just like ants do.
+Because anytime words won't do, we humans respond by sending out signals just like ants do.
+Smiles, screams, hugs and what's happening right now, the look of shame.

-And that is what this teenage girl, the Michael Scott fan, and Jim does with Mark.
-She crushes him, shames him with virtual pheromones to shut the fuck up, sit there, and wait his turn to face the doctor's verdict.
+And that is what this teenage girl does with Mark.
+She crushes him, shames him with virtual pheromones to shut the fuck up, sit there, and wait his turn to see the doctor.

 Mark doesn't just stop talking.
 He gets the message the girl wants to force on him.
 He should shut up.